robertlarkins/robertlarkins.github.io/_posts/2025-06-21-code-that-fits-in-your-head-book-notes.md

 When are there enough tests?
 There isn't a quantitative answer.
 Add enough tests for the situation to give confidence that the code doesn't contain mistakes.
 If a defect (error, issue, bug, etc.) occurs, add a test that reproduces the defect.
 If it happens in production, it could happen again.
 Prevent a regression reoccurring with a test.
 This is risk assessment, weight the adverse outcome with its impact.

 The more tests there are, the better the System Under Test is described.
 Using Devil's Advocate and Red-Green-Refactor helps give good test coverage while minimising redundant test cases.

+# Chapter 7 - Decomposition

+Code bases gradually deteriorate.

+Code Rot - If overall code quality is ignored, then the code base becomes more complicated.
+When it becomes complicated enough people notice, a legacy code base has formed.

+Keep cyclomatic complexity below a threshold.
+Enforce this using an automatic rule.
+Seven is a good threshold (based on the brain's working memory capacity).
+But when needed rules can be broken (for a time).
+The goal is awareness.

+Lines of code is th emost pragmatic predictor of complexity.

+Cyclomatic complexity - number of pathways through a piece of code.

+## 80/24 rule
+Recommended max lines in method should be ~24.
+Write small method to improve readability - code that fits in your brain.

+maximum line width of 80 characters.

+VT100 terminal is 80x24 characters.
+This is an arbitrary guide.

+Consider refactoring a method if it goes over 24 lines.

+More code is harder to track, and not immediately comprehensible.
+It doesn't fit in your short term memory.

+> No more than seven things should be going in a single piece of code.

+## Cohesion

+> Things that change at the same rate belong together.
+Things that change at different rates belong apart.

+Chunks of code can shifted and replaced with a reference to the chunk.
+This replaces many things with one thing.
+This is possible if you can _abstract_ the _essence_ of the code chunk.

+> Abstraction is the elimination of the irrelevant and the amplification of the essential.
+> - Robert C. Martin

+## Feature Envy

+In object-orientated design pay attention to static methods.
+Feature envy is a code smell.
+Try moving the method to the object it seems 'envious' of.

+A property in C# is syntactic sugar for a 'getter'/'setter' method.